-I completed my M.Sc at Western University in 2017 in the Personality and Measurement program under the supervision of Paul Tremblay.
+I completed my M.Sc at Western University in 2017 in the personality and measurement psychology program under the supervision of Paul Tremblay.

-I completed my BA at The University of Waterloo in 2012, where I did a double major in Psychology and History.
+I completed my BA in psychology and history (double major, hons) at The University of Waterloo in 2012.

-My primary research interests are in the following areas
+My primary research and teaching interests are in the following areas

 - Social Identity & Historical Narratives The historical narratives we familiarize ourselves with can play a large role in how we think about our collective identities and the way we interact with the world around us.
 My dissertation work focuses on the interplay between national identity, biases in historical narratives, and their relationship to current sociopolitical perspectives.